gjmjack/CSDNToPDF/readme.md

-# Export [CSDN](https://blog.csdn.net/gjmjack/) pure article to PDF
+# Export [CSDN](https://blog.csdn.net/gjmjack/) article purely to PDF with Puppeteer

 This is a node base javascript tool, which is used to quick export [CSDN](https://blog.csdn.net/gjmjack/) articles in pure mode (no ads, no recommendations).
 And it's build on [Puppeteer](http://www.puppeteerjs.com/) library.

 This is currently build for [CSDN](https://blog.csdn.net/gjmjack/) articles.
-However you can change the inject.css and make it available for any other site as well.
-Or even you can change the csdntopdf.js to make it automaticaly adjust for any site.
+However you can change the [inject.css](inject.css) and make it available for any other site as well.
+Or even you can change the [csdntopdf.js](./csdntopdf.js) to make it automaticaly adjust for any site.

 ## Quick start